prs-eth/Marigold-DC/README.md

 In addition, a lightweight [Tiny VAE](https://github.com/madebyollin/taesd) (the default for CPU processing) can also be enabled on GPU by setting the `--use_tiny_vae` flag.
 Note that this comes at the cost of prediction quality.

 Compiling the model can further improve inference speed, but again at the cost of performance.
-This is most beneficial when the same pipeline instance is used repeatedly.
-This can be achieved by calling `torch.compile` after the pipeline has been loaded:just tell
+This is most beneficial when the same pipeline instance is used repeatedly, and can be achieved by calling `torch.compile` after the pipeline has been loaded:

 ```python
 pipe.vae = torch.compile(pipe.vae, mode="reduce-overhead", fullgraph=True)
 pipe.unet = torch.compile(pipe.unet, mode="reduce-overhead", fullgraph=True)